Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees

 \begin{defin}[\citet{clarke1990optimization}] For any given locally Lipschitz continuous function $f: \Rn \to \bb{R}$ and any $x \in \Rn$, the generalized directional derivative of $f$ at $x$ in the direction $d \in \Rn$, denoted by $f^\circ(x; d)$, is defined as

 Then the generalized gradient or the Clarke subdifferential of $f$ at $x$, denoted by $\partial f(x)$, is defined as

 \end{defin}

-Then based on the concept of generalized directional derivative, we present the definition of (Clarke) regular functions. \begin{defin}[\citet{clarke1990optimization}] We say that $f$ is (Clarke) regular at $x \in \Rn$ if for every direction $d\in \Rn$, the one-sided directional derivative
+Then based on the concept of generalized directional derivative, we present the definition of (Clarke) regular functions. \begin{defin}[\citet{clarke1990optimization}] For any given locally Lipschitz continuous function $f: \Rn \to \bb{R}$ and any $x \in \Rn$, we say that $f$ is (Clarke) regular at $x \in \Rn$ if for every direction $d\in \Rn$, the one-sided directional derivative

 exists and $f^\star(x; d) = f^\circ(x;d)$. \end{defin}